Healthcare Administration Nursing

 • Recruiting, onboarding, and training new nursing staff

-• Developing short- and long-terms goals for the department, such as staffing goals, procedural goals, and standard-of-care goals
+• Developing short- and long-term goals for the department, such as staffing goals, procedural goals, and standard-of-care goals

 • Monitoring and recording expenses